Black Mountain Employee Benefits (BMEB) Ltd Terms of Business Agreement

 Our service includes:

-• helping you with any ongoing changes you must make.
+• helping you with any ongoing changes you have to make.

-• we will not become involved in the claims process in any other way and will not be involved in the payment of claims.
-Claims are handled directly by the partners.
+• where you ask us to, we will pass on information regarding claims, however we will not become involved in the claims process in any other way and will not be involved in the payment of claims.
+Claims are handled directly by insurers.

 Where we are in receipt of your policy documentation, we will forward these to you, reconcile membership, reconcile renewal premiums, ensuring the terms are correct prior to renewal, ensuring changes in the plan year are actioned.
 However, you should always receive these directly from the Insurer.